oozvc/ddos-ziole/README.md

-				--------------------DDOS BY ZIOLE ONLY FOR TEST !!-------------------- fist you must instal rich
+				--------------------DDOS BY ZIOLE ONLY FOR TEST !!--------------------

+   fist you must instal rich

-  PIP install rich
+   pip instal rich
 	How to run: Win/Linux/KaliLinux

 		1. git clone https://github.com/oozvc/ddos-ziole.git